UNE Online welcomes applications from students around the world

 Your enrollment counselor can help

-Concerns regarding your ability to provide official transcripts should be directed to your admissions counselor.
+Concerns regarding your international admissions and your ability to provide official transcripts should be directed to your admissions counselor.
 For further assistance with securing official documents and information from your country, please contact your local U.S. Embassy/U.S. Consulate/Office of Public Affairs for referral to an overseas educational advising center near you, or consult the list available on the U.S. State Department website.